 M.F.A. students must successfully complete 45 hours, distributed as follows: fifteen hours of creative writing workshops (one outside of the student’s genre); twelve hours of graduate-level English courses (non-creative writing); three hours of creative writing pedagogy; nine thesis hours; six hours (electives) to be determined in consultation with the Creative Writing faculty.
 The student is required to submit a book-length manuscript (minimum of 48 pages in poetry, 150 pages in fiction or nonfiction), ideally suitable for publication on its own, that has been approved by a thesis director and two readers.
 Final approval is granted following an oral defense of the thesis.
 The core of the program is the workshop, where students submit their own writing for discussion and critique.
 This writing will make up the bulk of the thesis, which will be completed under the close supervision of the thesis adviser and two additional thesis committee members.
 The non-creative writing courses will be the same as those taken by Ph.D and M.A. students.

 3. Teaching/Financial Assistance

-Most students admitted into the M.F.A. program receive Graduate Teaching Assistantships that include a stipend plus a tuition waiver.
+Most students admitted into the M.F.A. program receive Graduate Teaching Assistantships that include a stipend plus a waiver of University tuition.
 Students with Assistantships will also attend the Department of English’s summer internship program in teaching, which pays an additional $1,000.